Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 MODULE 3: Aggregator — Compile task list

-MODULE 4: Google Analytics / Social Platform API — Pull performance metrics
+MODULE 4: Google Analytics / Social Platform API — Pull metrics (if applicable to client's service type)

-MODULE 5: Claude API — Generate insights
+MODULE 5: HTTP — Claude API — Generate narrative

-Prompt: "Summarize these completed tasks and metrics into a professional weekly/monthly client report.
+Prompt: "Summarize these completed tasks and metrics into a professional weekly client report.
+Include: key accomplishments, metrics summary, observations, next week priorities.
+Tone: professional and concise.
+Under 300 words."

 MODULE 6: Gmail — Send report